top of page

 If you're so equipped, donations help as well, with 100 percent of the donation going to printing costs.

-The Vancouver Community Pocketbook's distributed by several organizations, such as:
+The Vancouver Community Pocketbook has been distributed by several organizations, such as:

 • Directions Youth Services